 Clean stainless steel surfaces with a mild solution of detergent and warm water.
 Rinse and dry with a soft, lint-free cloth.
-You may also use Dacor Stainless Steel Cleaner.
+You may also use Dacor Stainless Steel Cleaner on the stainless steel surfaces.
 Use it according to the directions on the package.